alphagov/inside-government-admin-guide/first-steps/support-from-GDS.md

 Please use the [support form](https://support.production.alphagov.co.uk/) for queries about Publisher that are not answered in this manual.
 (You'll need to be logged in to access this form.)

+If you are the single point of contact (SPOC), you will be able to use the support form to request additional accounts.

 You can also use the form to ask GDS to:

 * [delete pages](http://alphagov.github.io/inside-government-admin-guide/creating-documents/delete-unpublish.html)